-~~Each site-or potential aggregation of sites-was analyzed to discern the likelihood and feasibility of development during the period 2023-2031.
+~~Each site - or potential aggregation of sites - was analyzed to discern the likelihood and feasibility of development during the period 2023-2031.
 Factors such as underperforming or vacant uses, owner or developer interest, age and size of current improvements, site size, and site constraints were reviewed.
 Depending on these considerations, sites were ranked from 1 to 5, with 1 being a site unlikely to develop/redevelop within the planning period, and 5 being highly likely to develop/redevelop during the period.
 Samples of these rankings include, but are not limited to:~~

-- ~~National chain gas stations, national chain fast food restaurants, and community-serving grocery stores.
+- ~~National chain gas stations, national chain fast food restaurants, and community serving grocery stores.
 The State has indicated these types of sites are the most difficult to justify including in an inventory.
-Generally, no sites in this category are included in the inventory; however, the city has identified two groups of sites with redevelopment interest that are ranked 4 (sites within Bridgepointe Shopping Center and Bel Mateo's Olympic Plaza shopping area).~~ - ~~Sites that are extremely small (less than 0.5 acres in size) with little opportunity for aggregation, sites that may require substantial environmental clean up, and other heavily constrained sites.
+Generally, no sites in this category are included in the inventory; however, the city has identified two groups of sites with redevelopment interest that are ranked 4 (sites within Bridgepointe Shopping Center and Bel Mateo's Olympic Plaza shopping area).~~ - ~~Sites that are extremely small (less than 0.5 acres in size) with little opportunity for aggregation, sites that may require substantial environmental clean-up, and other heavily constrained sites.
 A small number of sites in this category are included in the inventory.
-Sites requiring clean up are associated with an active planning application proposal and sites smaller than 0.5 acre are not used for affordable units.~~ - ~~Sites with existing uses that could be redeveloped along with adjacent parcels, but which may have multiple owners, small underperforming strip malls, and certain office developments.
-Many of the City's sites are within this category but follow recent trends of consolidation and development patterns in the City.~~ - ~~Sites that have uses on them but in which a developer has expressed interest in the site, shopping malls with significant potential for redevelopment, adjacent sites with only one or two owners, and low-density commercial developments in high-density areas.
-Many of the City's sites are within this category.~~
+Sites requiring clean-up are associated with an active planning application proposal and sites smaller than 0.5 acre are not used for affordable units.~~ - ~~Sites with existing uses that could be redeveloped along with adjacent parcels, but which may have multiple owners, small underperforming strip malls, and certain office developments.
+Many of the City's sites are within this category but follow recent trends of consolidation and development patterns in the City.~~ - ~~Sites that have uses on them but in which a developer has expressed interest in the site, shopping malls with significant potential for redevelopment, adjacent sites with only one or two owners,~~

-7 Measure Y imposes growth limits on the height, density and intensity of new development that can be built in San Mateo through 2030.
+Measure Y imposes growth limits on the height, density and intensity of new development that can be built in San Mateo through 2030.